 - oral diseases that can damage bone and gum tissue

-To avoid complications of trench mouth, the following steps should be taken regularly:
+To avoid complications of trench mouth, make sure you take the following steps regularly:

 - brush and floss your teeth twice a day, especially after a meal (electric toothbrushes are recommended)

 - avoid tobacco products, including cigarettes and chew

 - keep your stress level down